Shakshouka

 - Heat a large oven-safe skillet on medium heat, and add a generous amount of olive oil.

-- Add the onion, chili, garlic, bell pepper, and salt.
+- Add the onion, chile, garlic, bell pepper, and salt.
 Cook until the onions are transparent.

 - While the onions are cooking, remove the cores of the large tomatoes, and coarsely chop them.